Robust Inference for Non-Linear Regression Models with Applications in Enzyme Kinetics: Proof of theorems

 We also have

-Hence, Equation (3.8) of (A6) follows for all $j=1,2,\hdots,p$.
-Similarly one can show that it follows also for $j=p+1$, i.e., for $\nabla_{\sigma^2}$, the gradient with respect to $\sigma^2$.
-Similarly, Equation (3.9) of Assumption (A6) and Assumption (A7) of Ghosh and Basu \cite{ghosh2013robust} can also be shown to hold using second part of \eqref{R11} of (R1) and \eqref{R22} of (R2), respectively. \end{proof}
+Hence, Eq.
+(3.8) of (A6) follows for all $j=1,2,\hdots,p$.
+Similarly, one can show that it also follows for $j=p+1$, i.e., for $\nabla_{\sigma^2}$, the gradient with respect to $\sigma^2$.
+Similarly, Eq.
+(3.9) of Assumption (A6) and Assumption (A7) of Ghosh and Basu \cite{ghosh2013robust} can also be shown to hold using the second part of Eq.
+(11) of (R1) and Eq.
+(14) of (R2), respectively. \end{proof}